Why is Artificial Intelligence Crucial for Modern Supply Chains

 The integration of artificial intelligence into delivery systems has led to significant advancements in route optimisation.
 This technology uses algorithms that analyse vast amounts of data, including traffic patterns, weather conditions, and customer locations.
 By harnessing real-time information, AI can determine the most efficient routes, reducing fuel consumption and improving delivery times.
 This not only enhances customer satisfaction but also lowers operational costs for businesses.

-Key innovations include advanced algorithms for route planning, real-time traffic monitoring, and predictive analytics that help in minimising delivery times and costs while improving customer satisfaction.
+that help in minimising delivery times and costs while improving customer satisfaction.

 How can AI help in managing supply chain risks?